codatio/codat-docs/docs/usecases/bill-pay/bills.md

 ---
 title: Accounts Payable
-description: "Retrieve and create bills using the accounting api"
+description: "Retrieve and create bills using the Accounting API"
 ---

 ### Accounts Payable

-In Codat's API a [Bill](/accounting-api#/schemas/Bill) represents an invoice from a [supplier](/accounting-api#/schemas/Supplier), for this use case bills can be [retrieved](/accounting-api#/operations/list-bills) from the accounting api, or you can create bills within your platform and [post](https://docs.codat.io/accounting-api#/operations/create-bill) them to your customers accounting software.
+In Codat's API a [Bill](/accounting-api#/schemas/Bill) represents an invoice from a [supplier](/accounting-api#/schemas/Supplier), for this use case bills can be [retrieved](/accounting-api#/operations/list-bills) from the Accounting API, or you can create bills within your platform and [post](https://docs.codat.io/accounting-api#/operations/create-bill) them to your customers accounting software.

 ### Managing Suppliers